samir1108/Assingment/README.md

 Ans-I have answered this question in src-problem.js for better readability.<br />

-NOTE-data.js is for refernce purpose. <br />
+NOTE-data.js is for reference purpose. <br />

 This is for reference .